localhostcnc/booking-info-service-jeff/README.md

 # localhost CnC

-> Group project where we replicated an airbnb item page
+> Group project at Hack Reactor where we replicated an airbnb item page.

 ## Related Projects